 - Night sweats

-In cases of acute sarcoidosis (10% of cases), the fever is frequently high.
+In acute sarcoidosis (10% of cases), the fever is frequently high.
 Usually, the skin, lymph nodes, and joints (in cases of polyarthritis) are affected.
 An acute attack on the lungs manifests itself as dyspnea and cough and even thoracic pain.
 A special form of the disease is Löfgren’s syndrome.
 The following triad of symptoms of Löfgren’s syndrome is a popular topic for exams:

-- Polyarthritis (it usually affects the ankle joints)
+- Polyarthritis (usually affects the ankle joints)

 - Bilateral hilar lymphadenopathy

 - Erythema nodosum (especially affects the extensor sides of the lower legs)